 As mentioned, a surprising number of everyday materials and activities can release pollutants into your home.
 Some common sources you should be aware of include new furniture, carpet, paint, cigarette smoke, smoke from your fireplace, household cleaning products, personal care products, and moldy surfaces.
 These contaminants can also originate from cooking, heating, or vacuuming with an improperly maintained vacuum cleaner.
 Of course, the pollutants in your home will be different from those in the homes of others.
 Each residence is unique, which is why indoor air quality testing is so important.
-In the Las Vegas area, can perform this service for you.
+In the Las Vegas area, The Cooling Company can perform this service for you.

 What Are Some of the Most Common Indoor Air Pollutants?

 People are often surprised when they find out about some of the dangerous substances in their home’s air.
 Many of the substances you’ll find there are more commonly associated with heavy industry.
 This lack of knowledge is one factor that causes people to ignore their indoor air pollution problem until they begin noticing negative health effects in themselves or their family members.
 Among a range of possibilities, some of the most common pollutants you’ll find in indoor air are lead, radon, volatile organic compounds, smoke, dust, and pesticides.

 One of the most common sources of lead in indoor air is lead-based paint.
 If your home was built before 1978, there’s a good chance that there’s some lead paint on your walls underneath all the layers of new paint.
 If you sand the walls in your home during renovations, you could release lead dust into the air.
 Another surprising source of lead dust in your home is electrical cords.
 To this day, lead is used in the outermost layer of electrical cords to keep them pliable.
 As the cords break down, microscopic particles of this layer may float into the air, putting you at risk of lead exposure.